 The Dub Jam rum shack is packed full of up-cycled home-made features, such as our lights made from reclaimed tin-cans and boat buoys; stools made from beer kegs and welded stacks of car wheels; while the walls are fly-posted with Trojan Records’ cover-art.

 The design approaches embrace the Caribbean mentality of recycling and re-using and keep the brand feeling fun, honest, authentic and innovative.

 Both Dub Jam and Adventure Bar are always packed, with punters happy to queue for a table and get in on the action.

-The brief was to create wholesome food offering, which would compete against the fast food brands found on resort.
+The brief was to create wholesome food offering, which would compete against the fast-food brands found on the resort.